Caesar Robbins: Biography

 Caesar Robbins was born in about 1745 in Chelmsford, Massachusetts.
-He was enslaved at birth, but the names of his parents and enslaver remain unknown.
-At 16 years old, Robbins enlisted in the French and Indian War, with his enslaver collecting his wages.
+He was born a slave, but the names of his parents and slave owner remain unknown.
+At 16 years old, Robbins enlisted in the French and Indian War, with his owner collecting his wages.
 He later enlisted in the American Revolutionary War in his early 30s, gaining his emancipation either at or before this time.
 He may have participated in the Battles of Lexington and Concord on April 19, 1775.
 In 1776, he served under Captain Israel Heald in Boston and marched to Fort Ticonderoga in upstate New York in August of that year.
 There is also evidence Caesar was involved in battles in Bennington, Vermont.
 He finished his duties c.
 1779, before he finally moved back to Concord, Massachusetts, as a war veteran.

 In 1784, Robbins was 40 and living in Carlisle, Massachusetts, with his family.
 By 1790 he had settled on a plot of farmland in Concord in the area of Great Field.
 A white farmer named Humphrey Barrett owned the property but permitted Robbins to reside on it.
 Robbins may have married an enslaved woman named Phyllis in 1769.
 He married Catherine Boaz in 1777, and they remained married until her death.
 He subsequently married a Concord woman named Rose Bay in 1807.
 He had a total of six children.
 He died in 1822 at the approximate age of 77.

 Great Field was the site of settlement for many recently emancipated African Americans during this period.
 Concord, at the time, had what was considered a large black population, although the population in question was only near three percent.